-The following table shows information regarding Earnings Bonus Units ("EBUs") awarded to the named executive officers under Exxon's 1993 Incentive Program during the fiscal year ended December 31, 1993.
+The following table shows information regarding Earnings Bonus Units ("EBUs") awarded to the named executive officers under Exxon's Short Term Incentive Program or 1993 Incentive Program during the fiscal year ended December 31, 1994.
 Each EBU entitles the holder to an amount in cash equal to the cumulative net income per share of Exxon Corporation Common Stock, as announced quarterly commencing with the first full quarter following the date of award, payable on the fifth anniversary of the unit's date of grant, or earlier upon achieving the maximum settlement value of \$7.50 per unit.
-Although the Corporation considers EBUs to be short term awards as described on page 12, the SEC rules categorize EBUs as long-term incentive awards since EBUs serve as incentive for performance to occur over a period longer than one fiscal year.
-No amounts are shown in the table as "target" or "threshold" future payouts because no such payout levels are set or contemplated under the 1993 Incentive Program.
+Although the Corporation considers EBUs to be short term awards as described on page 13, the SEC rules categorize EBUs as long term incentive awards since EBUs serve as incentive for performance to occur over a period longer than one fiscal year.
+No amounts are shown in the table as "target" or "threshold" future payouts because no such payout levels are set or contemplated under the Corporation's Incentive Programs.